Invoice Factoring Costs: The Essential Guide

 Invoice Factoring Example

-This example presents invoice factoring in its simplest terms.
+This example of construction invoice factoring presents the factoring process in its simplest terms.
 We will dig deeper into all the costs and fee structures later for a more real-world picture.

 XYZ Construction has a factoring agreement with the following terms: